NLnetLabs/routinator/source/logging.rst

 Interactive Mode
 ----------------

-When running :ref:`interactively <doc_routinator_interactive>` logging
-information will be printed to standard error by default.
+When running :doc:`interactively<interactive>` logging information will be printed to standard error by default.
 You can redirect logging to syslog using the :option:`--syslog` option, or to a file with the :option:`--logfile` option.
 You can influence the amount of information returned with these options:

 .. option:: -v, --verbose